 Before we can enable monitoring, we will need some kind of infrastructure within this Google Cloud Platform project to actually monitor, so let us create that now.

-We will create a Compute Engine instance with NGINX through Cloud Launcher, so that we have a URL we can hit with a HTTP request to see if our resource is up and running.
+We will create a Compute Engine instance with NGINX through the GCP Marketplace, so that we have a URL we can hit with a HTTP request to see if our resource is up and running.

 To create the virtual machine:

 We now have a resource that we can monitor!